The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Introduction

 Here, $\Lambda>0$ denotes a corresponding eigenvalue of the infinity Laplacian $\Delta_\infty$.
 Positive solutions are referred to as ground states and fulfill the simpler equation

-Equation~\cref{eq:higher_efs} turns out to be rather challenging from a numerical point-of-view.
-This is due to the fact that the eigenfunction equation \cref{eq:higher_efs} is formulated by means of a distinction of cases.
-However, these different cases are based on the unknown sign of the solution itself, and thus one is not able to implement a numerical approximation scheme directly.
+Both \labelcref{eq:higher_efs} and \labelcref{eq:first_ef} turn out to be rather challenging from a numerical point of view.
+One difficulty arises from the case distinction in \labelcref{eq:higher_efs}.
+These different cases are based on the unknown sign of the solution itself, and thus one is not able to implement a numerical approximation scheme directly.
+Furthermore, both equations are non-smooth and therefore require a careful monotone discretization.
+Finally, another difficulty, which is a problem for ground states and higher eigenfunctions, is that solutions are non-unique.
+One source of non-uniqueness, namely the scaling invariance of \labelcref{eq:higher_efs} and \labelcref{eq:first_ef}, can be eliminated by searching for normalized solutions, satisfying, e.g., $\norm{u}_{\infty}=1$.
+However, the second source of non-uniqueness is intrinsic for the infinity Laplacian eigenvalue problem \cite{hynd2013nonuniqueness} unless on restricts oneself to very special stadium-like domains \cite{yu2007some}.

-The \textbf{main contribution} of this work is twofold.
-First, we give a reformulation of~\cref{eq:higher_efs} as \emph{one} equation which avoids the distinction of cases.
-Second, we define consistent numerical schemes on unstructured grids for approximating solutions of~\cref{eq:higher_efs} and~\cref{eq:first_ef}.
+The \textbf{main contributions} of this work are the following: First, we give a reformulation of~\labelcref{eq:higher_efs} as \emph{one} equation which avoids the distinction of cases.
+Second, we define consistent monotone schemes on grids for approximating solutions of~\labelcref{eq:higher_efs} and~\labelcref{eq:first_ef}, and prove subsequential convergence to a viscosity solution.
+Third, we perform extensive numerical experiments and compute various solutions of the infinity Laplacian eigenvalue problem on different domains.
+The proposed numerical scheme allows to investigate open theoretical conjectures, e.g., we numerically confirm that the infinity ground state and the so-called infinity harmonic potential disagree on a square domain, proved recently in \cite{brustad2022solution,brustad2023infinity}.

 The structure of this paper is as follows: \cref{s:background} recalls the mathematical background of the $p$- and infinity Laplacian operators and their respective eigenvalues and eigenfunctions.
-In \cref{s:formulation} we propose the alternative formulation of the infinity Laplacian eigenfunction problem \cref{eq:higher_efs} and rigorously prove equivalence.
-Based on the reformulation, we define consistent schemes for approximating eigenfunctions in \cref{s:numerics}.
+In \cref{s:formulation} we propose the alternative formulation of the infinity Laplacian eigenfunction problem \labelcref{eq:higher_efs} and prove their equivalence.
+Based on the reformulation, we define consistent monotone schemes for approximating eigenfunctions in \cref{s:numerics}.
 In \cref{s:results} we show numerical results using the proposed approximations.